SquidCoderIndustries/SquidLibs/README.md

 # SquidLibs

-SquidLibs is a Python library developed by Squid Coder, offering [describe key features briefly, e.g., utilities for data manipulation, algorithms, etc.].
-Designed to help developers with [main uses or benefits of SquidLibs], SquidLibs is lightweight, efficient, and easy to integrate into a wide range of Python projects.

-## Features
-- Feature 1: [Brief description]
-- Feature 2: [Brief description]
-- Feature 3: [Brief description]
+SquidLibs is a Python library developed by Squid Coder.
+More details to come in the future.

 ## Installation